 SpaceOAR (Rectal Spacer) for Prostate Radiation Therapy

-Radiation therapy can be used to treat prostate cancer.
-SpaceOAR is a gel that may be used with treatment to lessen the effects of radiation to the rectum.
+Radiation therapy may be used to treat prostate cancer.
+Radiation to your prostate gland can sometimes affect normal organs and tissue, such as your rectum.
+SpaceOAR is a gel that may be used with your treatment to decrease the effects of radiation on your rectum.

 What is SpaceOAR?

-How do I prepare for the procedure to place the SpaceOAR?
+How do I prepare for the SpaceOAR procedure?

 There are a few things you will need to do to prepare:

-- Start taking an antibiotic the day before your procedure and continue for 3 days.
+- Your provider may prescribe you an antibiotic.
+Start taking the antibiotic the day before your procedure and take it for 3 days, unless told otherwise.

 - On the morning of your procedure, you may eat a light breakfast and drink water normally.

-- To help reduce gas and stool in your rectum, you may need to do an enema at home.
-Your care team should give you instructions on when to do this.
+- To help lessen the gas and stool in your rectum, you may need to do an enema at home.
+Your provider will give you instructions on if and when to do this.

-- If you are taking a blood thinner (such as coumadin, aspirin, or NSAIDs), your provider may ask you to stop taking it before the procedure.
+- If you are taking any medications that could thin your blood (such as coumadin, aspirin, or Nonsteroidal Anti-Inflammatory Drugs [NSAIDs]), your provider may ask you to stop taking them before the procedure.

-The SpaceOAR placement is done as an outpatient procedure in a hospital, surgery center, or your provider’s office.
-It is often done at the same time fiducial markers are placed and before your CT Simulation.
-It takes about 30 minutes, but you will be in the clinic for about 60 minutes.
-This procedure is often done with local anesthesia (medication that is used to numb the area).
+The SpaceOAR placement is done as an outpatient procedure in a hospital, at surgery center, or at your provider’s office.
+It is often done at the same time that fiducial markers are placed and before your CT Simulation.
+It takes about 30 minutes, but you will be in the clinic for at least about 60 minutes.
+This procedure is often done with local anesthesia (medication used to numb the area).
 The procedure can also be done under regional or general anesthesia, where you are sedated or asleep.
 If you are sedated, you will need to have someone drive you home.
 Your provider will talk to you about your options.

 What are the possible side effects?